SAIKIRANN226/AWS_DevOps_Notes/Terraform/Overview.md

 - Here terraform.tfvars name is not mandatory we can use any name like "saikiran.tfvars"
 - If you dont give the -var-file, then terraform will take default value of variables.tf file
 - Write a terraform code using terraform.tfvars example ?
-- What are the variable preferences in terraform ?
+- What are the variable preferences in terraform ? are below
+- Command line ---> terraform plan -var="instance_type=t3.small"
+- Var_file ---> terraform plan -var-file="saikiran.tfvars"
+- terraform.tfvars
+- Environment variable.
 - Write a terraform code, if mongodb then t3.small and remaining t2.micro using condition ?
 - Create instances and route53 records using Count_based loop ?
 - Create instances and route53 records using For_each loop ?
 - Count_based is to iterate list and For_each is to iterate maps.
 - What is function in terraform and what is length function here ?
-- We cannot create our own functions, we have to use terraform inbuilt functions only.
+We cannot create our own functions, we have to use terraform inbuilt functions only.
 - Why output block is used terraform ? and what is the syntax of output ?
 - Go through the output block in count folder VS ?

 ### Session-27
-- What is locals in terraform and what is the syntax of locals ?
+- What is locals in terraform and what is the syntax of the locals ?
 - How to call a local in terraform code ?
 - What is Data-sources in terrafrom and why it is used ?
-- How do we search ? for example if you want AMI, then "terraform query ami" in google
+How do we search ? for example if you want AMI, then "terraform query ami" in google
 - Can we query data from the existing resources also ? apart from the providers ?
-- Types of loops ? count_based, for_each, dynamic_loop
+- Types of loops ?
+Count_based, For_each, Dynamic_loop
-- What is dynamic_loop and where it is useful ?
+- What is Dynamic_loop and where it is useful ?
 - What is Terraform State (State and Remote state) ?
 - What is Declarative state and Desired state ?
 - What is Current state in terraform ? and where it will be stored ? terraform.tfstate
 - When Desired state == Current state, then terraform will not take any action.
 - When Desired state =//= Current state, then terraform will create.
-- Why the terraform will create lock file ?
+- Why the terraform will create lock file while terraform is working on it ?
 - Explain the concept of local state using example of 2 developers are working on same repo ?
 - What errors these developers will face, if they are working on same repo ?
 - So terraform will compare my state and devops person state.
 If both are running terraform apply,